metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 taking an appropriate set of feature parameters (meteorological variables) as inputs.
 Details of this method can be found in `Hewson & Pillosu, 2021`_.

+One advantage of the ECPoint approach is that the calibration is inherently non-local.
+As the calibration is done by identifying distinct weather types, the model bias and scale difference should be independent of any given location and time as the underlying physical process should be identical.
+Thus a grid-point can be calibrated using data from any location, provided the underlying weather type is the consistent.
+This enables effective calibration to be applied to areas that are typically lacking sufficient cases to calibrate against.

 ****************************
 The RainForests method
 ****************************